Post Updated: January 17, 2022

 Friends.
 Family.
 Purpose.
 And because of that, they reserve their f*cks for only the big things.
 The important things, people that give a f*ck about them in return.

-So, let us reflect what is true of value in life.
+So, let us reflect on what is true of value in life.
 What gives meaning to our lives?
-And set our priorities on the basis of that.
+And set our priorities based on that.

 The purpose of our life needs to be positive.
 We weren’t born with the purpose of causing trouble or harming others.

 So, I’m here to assure you it’s ok not to give a f*ck about something.

 But for our life to be of value.
 I think we must develop basic good human qualities love, kindness, compassion.